- Approach on Breast Reconstruction

 After the skin over the breast area has stretched enough, the expander will be removed in a second outpatient operation, and a permanent implant will be inserted in its place.
 Oftentimes, “touch up” work is done to make the implant more symmetrical.
 Pocket work is performed along with autologous tissue fat transfer (fat grafting).
 The need of potential chemotherapy or radiation will affect the timing of your second stage surgery.
 The second procedure typically is much less invasive and requires much less downtime compared to the first procedure.
 The nipple and areola (the dark skin surrounding the nipple) are usually reconstructed in a subsequent third procedure along with any final fat transfer.

 The exchange of the tissue expander for a permanent implant takes about 1 hour for one side.
-Dr. Zemmel usually does not place surgical drains, and you can go home the same day as your surgery.
+Dr. Zemmel and Dr. Reddy usually do not place surgical drains, and you can go home the same day as your surgery.
 You are likely to feel tired and sore for a week or so after the implant exchange.
 Much of your discomfort will be controlled by medication prescribed by our surgeon.

-Dr. Zemmel also performs the latest tissue expander reconstructions using acellular dermal matrix (Alloderm or Flex HD) techniques.
+Dr. Zemmel and Dr. Reddy also perform the latest tissue expander reconstructions using acellular dermal matrix (Alloderm or Flex HD) techniques.

 What is Acellular Dermal Matrix (ACDM)?